mgoldcoin/mgold/en/waves-client/transfers-and-gateways/eur-usd-transfers.md

 ![](/en/_assets/fiat_transfers_01.png)

 Fees are 1% from the amount transferred.
 The minimum amount is 50 USD/Euro.
-More detailed conditions are available on the official gateaway website [Coinomat](https://coinomat.com/).
+More detailed conditions are available on the official [Coinomat gateaway website](https://coinomat.com/).

 If you have any questions, please send an email to: **support@coinomat.com**